Integral Field Units

 - An image slicer (see Figure 4).

 The first idea for an IFU came from G. Courtes in 1982.
 It had its first practical application in astronomy with the instrument TIGER, which saw its first light in 1987 on the 3.6-metre Canada-France-Hawaii Telescope (CFHT) on Mauna Kea, Hawaii.
 TIGERS’s IFU is a lenslet array.

-Integral field spectrographs are becoming more and more sophisticated, with bigger detectors, able to provide a sharper and deeper 3D understanding of the cosmos.
-To stay with the language of the insects, IFUs are evolving from ants into dragonflies.
+Integral field spectrographs are becoming more and more sophisticated, with bigger detectors able to provide a sharper and deeper 3D understanding of the cosmos.
+Inkeeping with the insect analogy, IFUs are evolving from ants into dragonflies.

 - See FLAMES science highlights.